fullstackers/bus.io/README.md

 Channels are identified by the actors and targets.
 Messages are composed of an actor, a target, an action, and the content.
 A message describes an action performed by a client toward another client or resource.
-With Bus.io we can build application that will scale.
-Bus.io is built on top of socket.io.
+With Bus.io we can build applications that will scale.

 # How this works